fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 1.0.1 =
+* Date Updated : 27 Jan 2025
+* Added support for embeds within widget content.
+* Added new filter 'fooconvert_can_create_event' to allow for disabling event creation.
+* Added setting to hide Dashboard panels.
+* Updated the widget metrics update job to be faster!
+* Fixed default width of popups.
+* Updated to Freemius SDK 2.11.0

 = 1.0.0 =
 * Date Updated : 7 Jan 2025